-Your Rating Criteria consists of the specific rating categories, which are the items your readers will evaluate candidates by, and the associated scoring scales for each of those categories.
+Your Rating Criteria consists of the specific Rating Categories - the items your readers will use to evaluate candidates - and the associated Scoring Scales for each of those categories.

 How-To: Set Up Rating Criteria

 Navigate to Settings --> General --> Review in your SchoolAdmin site.

 From the Review Setup Page, select Rating Criteria along the lefthand side.

 Then, click on the green Add a Rating Category at the bottom to create your new rating category.

 Type your rating criteria in the blank field, then click on See Details along the right of the category name.
 This will allow you to create a scoring scale and indicate if the category is school level-specific and/or gender-specific.
 Example:

 Rating scales can be numerical values or text values.
 The scoring scale should always go from lowest to highest.
 Scores are averaged together on the Candidates in Review Tab and the system expects scores going from low to high to calculate averages.
 If you need to delete a rating scale, hover over it and click on the red 'X' along the right - remember to click save after doing so.

 -- Set Applicable School Levels & Genders --

 Rating Categories will be shown for all students by default.
 However, you can optionally choose to select a specific school level or gender for whom the rating category will apply.
 This is helpful if you have different rating criteria for different groups of students (e.g. for lower school vs. upper school students).